-You could have written a paper bases on your discovery had you been living many years ago.
+You could have written a paper based on your discovery had you been researching this problem many years ago.

 In fact, the paper Terminal Context in Context-Sensitive Grammars by Ronald V. Book, 1972 mentioned by Yuval proved the following theorem, edited slightly for the sake of current question.

-You can check that article for a proof of the theorem as well as more insight into how to force context-sensitive grammars to be context-free.
-(You could probably write a paper if you solve the conjecture at the end of that paper.)
+Check that paper for a proof of the theorem as well as more insight on how to force context-sensitive grammars to be context-free.
+(You can probably publish a paper if you could solve the conjecture at the end of that paper.)

 Here is one exercise that is within easy reach.